Find Cherry Blossoms in NYC: Cherry Blossom Festivals and Where to See the Blooms

 Rainey Park – Long Island City

 Head to this sweet neighborhood hidden gem which comes to life in the spring with Okame cherry trees blossoming all along the promenade.
-The Kwanzan cherry trees on the lawns follow suit a bit later in the season.
-On Friday, April 22—during spring break—the park hosts Family Fun at Rainey Park featuring a puppet show, craft-making, and live music.
-FREE
+The Kwanzan cherry blossoms on the lawns follow suit a bit later in the season.

 Hunter's Point South Park – Long Island City

-If Yoshino cherry trees are your thing with their very pale pink cherry blossoms maturing into white clusters, this is the place for you.
-This special variety of cherry trees blooms around the park's oval which also boasts stellar views of the Manhattan skyline.
+If Yoshino cherry trees with their pale pink cherry blossoms maturing into white clusters are your thing, this is the place for you.
+This special variety of cherry blossoms blooms around the park's oval which also boasts stellar views of the Manhattan skyline.
 This little park packs in a lot of features including a central green, playgrounds, adult fitness equipment, a dog run, a bikeway, a waterside promenade, picnic terraces, and a basketball court.

-RELATED: 40 Free Things To Do in NYC With Kids in April 2022
+RELATED: 40 Free Things To Do in NYC with Kids in April 2023

-Pose for a memorable shot under the cover of cherry blossoms at the Brooklyn Botanic Gardens.
-Photo by Rosalind Muggeridge
+Wander the paths under the cover of cherry blossoms at the Brooklyn Botanic Gardens.
+Photo by Diana Kim

 Best Places to See Cherry Blossoms in Brooklyn